webbedfooty/week-03-library-project/readme.markdown

    `main.rb` belongs in the root of your project directory.
 Migrations belong in _db/migrate/_.
 When in doubt, follow the convention we set up with the Bug Tracker.
+9. Your model methods should be *silent*, that is, they should do no output.
+   They can (and will) return values, but they should do no output and should not prompt for input.

 # Extensions